KadamVrushali/Celebrity-Face-Detection/README.md

 Train Model: Train the CNN model using train_model.py and save the model.

+## 🌐 Web Scraping from Google
+`chromedriver-win64` is essential for web scraping as it automates the Google Chrome browser, enabling easy retrieval of data from web pages.
+To use it, download the appropriate version, add it to your system's PATH, and run your Selenium scripts to start scraping!

 ## 📈 Model Performance
 After training the model, we achieved a test accuracy of 80.45%.
 This indicates a strong ability to classify celebrity faces accurately.
 ```plaintext